 In every season it’s a worthy undertaking, though in the depths of winter when color is a rarity we endeavor to find, the bright hues of a vibrant sunrise feel like reward for chilly exploration.
-Here are some of the best spots in the state for greeting the day in the best way possible: a Dawnland sunrise.
+Here are some of the best spots to watch the sunrise in Maine.

 Where to See the Sunrise in Maine